dbindel/siagla/README.md

 The plan is to maintain the source code in a git repository on GitHub, which will automatically be re-compiled and uploaded to the SIAM site once a day.
-While I'm not sure what web server SIAM is using, at the time of this writing, it appears to be programmed to default to ISO-8859-1 rather than UTF-8 for the default font encodings.
-I've set the `encoding` flag in the configuration file, and the HTML metadata, accordingly.
-One day, I hope, SIAM will switch to using UTF-8 by default.
+Note that we set the charset to `"UTF-8"` -- capitalization apparently matters, as using `"utf-8"` caused some very odd behavior for accented names!

 ## Posts